National lockdown rules now apply in England.

 The single most important action we can all take is to stay at home to protect the NHS and save lives.

 Updated government guidance has been published for clinically extremely vulnerable people (CEV).

 CEV people are advised to stay at home as much as possible, except to go outdoors for exercise or to attend health appointments.

-You may wish to meet up with one other person from outside your household or support bubble to exercise outdoors, for example in an outdoor public place, but we suggest that you always try to do so as safely as possible.
+You may wish to meet up with one other person from outside your household or support bubble, for example, to exercise in an outdoor public place, but we suggest that you always try to do so as safely as possible.

 If you cannot access food, and you need help in finding the right support, Coventry City Council’s contact number is 08085 834333.
 This may include helping you to request a priority supermarket delivery slot (if you do not already have one).

 You can access a range of NHS services from home, including ordering repeat prescriptions or contacting your health professional through an online consultation.
-To find out more visit www.nhs.uk/health-at-home, or download the NHS App.
+To find out more visit NHS: Health at Home, or download the NHS App.
 If you have an urgent medical need, call NHS 111 or, for a medical emergency, dial 999.